arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Felony Traffic Violations In Arkansas?

-Under the Arkansas Code Annotated (A. C.A) §27–50–301, when a traffic offense is classified as a felony under state or federal traffic laws, it is a felony traffic violation.
+Under the Arkansas Code Annotated (A. C.A) §27–50–301, traffic offenses classified as felonies are generally considered to be felony traffic violations.
 In the state, felony offenses that are not covered under the traffic laws, A. C.A §27–50–302, are established under the Arkansas Criminal Code, Title 5.
 Criminal traffic offenses are typically moving violations that are not resolved by payment of a fine alone.
 Instead, offenders who are found guilty may be sentenced to terms of imprisonment.
 Fines and sentencing for felonies are considered under A. C.A §5–4–201 and A. C.A §5–4–401.
 Also, the court may assess additional penalties as provided by A. C.A §27–50–306.
-Such penalties include license suspensions, attendance of a driver training school, retaking a driver’s test, additional fines, and in cases where the offender is a minor, probation.
+Such penalties may include license suspensions, attendance at a driver training school, retaking a driver’s test, additional fines, and probation in cases where the offender is a minor.
 The court may also order the minor to write an essay on safe driving.
 In Arkansas, felony traffic violations are classified into five categories: Class Y, A, B, C, and D felonies.
 An offender convicted of a felony traffic violation may be subject to fines and sentencing as follows:

 • Class Y felony: A prison sentence,10 to 40 years, or life